cudapuca0/cudapuca0/README.md

 ## Certifications

-- CFA Level I Candidate (2026)
+- CFA Level I Candidate 2026
-- AWS Certified Cloud Practitioner (Expected 2026)
+- AWS Certified Cloud Practitioner 2026
 - Databricks Fundamentals Accreditation
-- Certified in Cybersecurity (CC)
+- Certified in Cybersecurity (CC) 3036
-- Microsoft Azure Fundamentals
+- Microsoft Azure Fundamentals 2026
 - Professional Leadership Certification, University of Oxford

 ---

 ## Beyond Analytics

-Outside of analytics, you'll usually find me:
+When I'm not working with data, you'll usually find me:

 - Training for a marathon
 - Learning a new language
-- Exploring a new city or country
+- Exploring a new country
-- Reading about economics, technology, and global affairs
+- Reading about economics, finance, and technology
-- Building communities and mentoring students

-I believe some of the most interesting insights come from combining ideas across disciplines, cultures, and experiences.
+- Mentoring students and empowering the latin american community

 ---

-> "The goal isn't just to analyze data.
-It's to understand the people, systems, and decisions behind it."
+> *"Not everything that can be counted counts, and not everything that counts can be counted."*
+> — Albert Einstein